Vietnam.vn - Nền tảng quảng bá Việt Nam

 In fact, rice consumption demand continues to be high in major importing countries.
 Specifically, in the Philippines, as of September 15, the Philippines imported only about 2.4 million tons of rice while the US Department of Agriculture forecasts that the country's rice import volume for the whole year will reach 3.5 million tons.

-Along with the Philippines, Indonesia is also looking for rice supplies for its national food security goals and maintaining its reserves.
-Recently, the head of the Indonesian National Food Agency (Bapanas) Arief Prasetyo Adi said that the country's President, Joko Widodo (Jokowi), has directed the import of 1 million tons of rice from China to increase the government's rice reserve (CBP) for 2024.
+Along with the Philippines, Indonesia is also looking for rice supplies for national food security and stockpiling purposes.
+Recently, the head of the Indonesian National Food Agency (Bapanas) Arief Prasetyo Adi said that the country's President, Joko Widodo (Jokowi), has ordered the import of 1 million tons of rice from China to increase the government 's rice reserves (CBP) for 2024.

-The increasing demand for rice in many countries is expected by businesses to make the market more vibrant in the last months of the year.
+The increasing demand for rice in many countries has businesses expecting the market to become more active again in the last months of the year.
 This will be an opportunity for Vietnam's rice industry to take advantage of.

 Source link